lemoniris/what-im-doing-rn/README.md

 Untitled.ipynb, Untitled1.ipynb, Untitled2.ipynb and etc. kind of summer

+we got an autonomous pool robot thats cleaning the algae in the pool

 -->
 https://www.instagram.com/reel/C9SwvpRpcd6/ ohhh i want to make this one day, tiramisu from scratch 🤩